Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 LANGUAGE

 Only in Cuzco and a few other tourist centres is much English spoken.
 Out in the mountains there is no chance of finding anyone who speaks English.
-If your Spanish is poor you are more likely to be taken advantage of by muleteers, jeep drivers etc. You need to be able to negotiate and make yourself understood to get good prices and good service from the locals.
+If your Spanish is poor you are more likely to be taken advantage of by muleteers, 4x4 drivers etc. You need to be able to negotiate and make yourself understood to get good prices and good service from the locals.

 If you don't speak much Spanish it is definitely better to make any arrangements with a big agency in a town or even book a package holiday from the UK.